-- Authorities no longer need to be able to show that enforcement is self-funding to apply for powers - Authorities should publish parking policies; - In situations where a contravention has occurred but in mitigating circumstances authorities should make and publish guidelines on their use of discretion which should be applied flexibly. - More emphasis on staff training; - Authorities are encouraged to use CCTV or other photographs as additional evidence to the CEO's statement that the contravention occurred. - Discouragement wheel clamping vehicles except those of persistent evaders; - Where a vehicle is parked in contravention and in an obstructive manner the vehicle should be removed rather than clamped. - Where an informal challenge made against a PCN within the 14 day 50% discount period is rejected, authorities should re-offer 14 day discount period. - Need for monitoring.
+- Authorities no longer need to be able to show that enforcement is self-funding to apply for powers - Authorities should publish parking policies; - In situations where a contravention has occurred but in mitigating circumstances authorities should make and publish guidelines on their use of discretion which should be applied flexibly. - More emphasis on staff training; - Authorities are encouraged to use CCTV or other photographs as additional evidence to the CEO's statement that the contravention occurred. - Discouragement of the wheel clamping of vehicles except those of persistent evaders;

-- Authorities should review their parking policies on a regular basis in consultation with local stakeholders and, once finalised, these should be made publicly available. - Authorities should publish certain financial and statistical data in an annual parking report. - Authorities should make it clear that performance and rewards/penalties should never be based on the number of PCNs, clampings or removals.
+- Where a vehicle is parked in contravention of parking restrictions and in an obstructive manner the vehicle should be removed rather than clamped. - Where an informal challenge made against a PCN within the 14 day 50% discount period is rejected, authorities should re-offer 14 day discount period. - Need for monitoring. - Authorities should regularly review their parking policies in consultation with local stakeholders and their current policies should be made publicly available. - Authorities should publish certain financial and statistical data in an annual parking report. - Authorities should make it clear that performance and rewards/penalties for contractors or civil enforcement officers should never be based on the number of PCNs, clampings or removals.